zhiwenh/delib/README.md

 ├── addresses/        - (addresses of deployed contracts) ├── built/            - (built Solidity contracts .sol.js)
 ├── contracts/        - (Solidity contracts .sol)
-├── devchain/         - (development private blockchain data directory) ├── delib.js/         - (delib config file)
+├── delib.js/         - (delib config file)
-└── devgenesis.json/  - (development private blockchain genesis file)

 ```
 The library can be used without creating a project.
 You will need to pass connection arguments into [delib.eth.init()](#Ethereum+init).
 To use the IPC methods you will need to pass in an IPC path into [delib.eth.initIPC()](#Ethereum+initIPC).

-The development blockchain can also be used outside a project.
-It will create the blockchain data directory in the folder you started the development geth node in, or you can choose a custom path.

 ### Configuration File